ysu1989/GraphQuestions/README.md

 Natural language question answering (QA), i.e., finding direct answers for natural language questions, is undergoing active development.
 Questions in real life often present rich _characteristics_, constituting dimensions along which question difficulty varies.
 The aim of this project is to explore how to construct characteristic-rich QA dataset in a systematic way, and provide the community with a dataset with rich and explicitly specified question characteristics.
 A dataset like this enables fine-grained evaluation of QA systems, i.e., developers can know exactly on what kind of questions their systems are failing, and improve accordingly.

-We present GraphQuestions, a QA dataset consisting of a set of _factoid questions with ground-truth answers_.
+We present GraphQuestions, a QA dataset consisting of a set of _factoid questions with logical forms and ground-truth answers_.
 The current release (v1.0) of the dataset contains 5,166 questions, which are constructed based on Freebase, a large-scale knowledge base.
-An array of question characteristics are formalized, and every question in GraphQuestions has an explict specification of characteristics.
-We have formalized the following characteristics:
+An array of question characteristics are formalized, and every question has an explict specification of characteristics:

 * **Structure Complexity**: the number of relations involved in a question
 * **Function**: Addtional functions like counting or superlatives, e.g., "_How many children of Ned Stark were born in Winterfell?_"